translate-tools/domtranslator/README.md

 };
 ```

-When `scheduler` option is provided, translation will be run in lazy mode that depends on implementation of `IntersectionScheduler`.
+When `scheduler` option is provided, translation will be run in lazy mode that depends on implementation of `DOMTranslationScheduler`.

 You may provide instance of `IntersectionScheduler` to translate only nodes in browser viewport.
 If node is out of viewport, it will be not translated automatically.
 Instead `IntersectionObserver` will start watch over node, and once it will intersect viewport, translation will be started.